compsoc-edinburgh/betterinformatics-files/README.md

 variables.
 During local development, you should pre-generate this with e.g. openssl, and use mounted volumes within the backend Docker Compose file to make it accessible from backend code.
-For production, the equivalent procedure should be taken for the deployment image (e.g. Kubernetes secrets)
+For production, the equivalent procedure should be taken for the deployment image (e.g. Kubernetes secrets).

+A GSuite credentials file should also be passed to the container (similar to keypair procedure), so that it can send email verification emails as a GSuite user.

 # License
 This program is free software: you can redistribute it and/or modify